Cockiness (Love It): Remix

-"Cockiness (Love It)" was officially remixed featuring a guest appearance from American rapper and music video director ASAP Rocky, rapping the first verse.
+"Cockiness (Love It)" was officially remixed featuring a guest appearance from American rapper ASAP Rocky, rapping the first verse.
 The song was digitally released on September 7, 2012, as the sixth and final single from Talk That Talk.
 On September 4, 2012, via her Twitter account Rihanna streamed the official remix of "Cockiness (Love It)" through her MTV page.
 On September 6, 2012, Rihanna and ASAP Rocky performed the remix at the 2012 MTV Video Music Awards in a medley with "We Found Love".

 Chart performance

 The single failed to attain chart success.
 It peaked at number two on the Bubbling Under Hot 100.
 The remix has sold 54,000 digital copies in the US.